WHAT I'M PASSIONATE ABOUT...

 DESIGN

 As a child, I spent long hours after school sketching architectural and urban fantasies; as I got older, they became full-fledged buildings and proposed transit systems.
-Now, I'm hoping to use my passion for design to change the way our human environments relate to the natural world through a framework I call Ecoempathy.
+Now, as a licensed architect, I hope to use my passion for design to change the way our human environments relate to the natural world through a framework I call Ecoempathy.

 I also design small projects through SpiraLworks, a design practice I founded in 2018 with Kas Semenov-Leiva